-On 2 January this year, the CITES law came into force, putting restrictions on how rosewood is traded across international borders - we're now seeing the first effects of the legislation, as Fender announces plans to cut down on its use of the wood.
+On 2 January this year, a new CITES law came into force, putting restrictions on how rosewood is traded across international borders - and we're now seeing the first effects of the legislation, as Fender announces plans to cut down on its use of the wood.

 In the coming months, most Mexican-made and American Elite guitars and basses will no longer feature rosewood fingerboards.